stylify/web/content/blog/write-css-like-facebook.md

 ## Write HTML.
 Get CSS.
 Mangle selectors.
 All automagically.

-The example bellow and all its code can be found and edited on the [StackBlitz](https://stackblitz.com/edit/expressjs-bvexzl?file=index.html).
+The example below and all its code can be found and edited on the [StackBlitz](https://stackblitz.com/edit/expressjs-bvexzl?file=index.html).

-In the example bellow there is a code for simple gallery image:
+In the example below there is a code for simple gallery image:
 ```html
 <div class="
 	display:inline-flex